 Can CBD Get You High?

-The reason why substances like THC are capable of making someone high is that they directly bind to CB 1 receptors.
+The reason why substances like THC are capable of making someone high is because they a directly bind to CB 1 receptors.
 CBD on the other hand bind only to CB 2 receptors which have no association with any central nervous system effects.

 Medically speaking, allergic reactions can be caused by literally any substances that get on or into the body.
 What causes allergies are substances called allergens.
-And everything is actually an allergen – what creates the difference is the susceptibility of an individual to those allergens.
+Everything is actually an allergen – what creates the difference is the susceptibility of an individual to those allergens.

 - Smoking marijuana either actively or passively.

 Research shows that getting sensitized against marijuana will make you susceptible to allergies if you take CBD products.
 One particular strain of cannabis called Cannabis sativa is particularly known to cause serious irritation and allergies.

 How will you know that you are having an allergic reaction to CBD?